jerryryle/rogueportal/docs/index.md

 # Building a Rogue Captive Portal with the Raspberry Pi Zero W
 May 18, 2020

 I previously created a "Rogue Access Point" ([see project here](https://jerryryle.github.io/rogue_ap/)) that made a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) act as a WiFi hotspot and serve up a Python web app to anyone who connected to it.
 That implementation specifically attempted to fool captive portal detection on devices so that they wouldn't pop up a captive portal connection dialog after connecting to the WiFi access point.
-It would then route all traffic to the Python web app so that when a user attempted to visit a website, for example http://google.com, they would see the app instead.
+It would then route all traffic to the Python web app so that when a user attempted to visit a website (for example, http://google.com) they would see the app instead.

 That exercise was fun, but the push to use https everywhere detracted from its usefulness.
 Because the rogue access point can't have valid https certificates for most websites, the user is presented with a big security warning when they attempt to access any site via https.
 And, since many browsers now try https first, this makes the rogue access point useless (Hooray!
 The internet is getting better).